Howard the Duck (film): Box office

-The film grossed US$16,295,774 in the United States and US$21,667,000 worldwide for a total of US$37,962,774.
+The film grossed US$16,295,774 in the United States.
 When the film was screened for Universal, Katz said that the studio's executives left without commenting on the film.
 Screenings for test audiences were met with mixed response.
 Rumors circulated that Universal production heads Frank Price and Sidney Sheinberg engaged in a fistfight after arguing over who was to blame for green-lighting the film.
 Both executives denied the rumors.
 News reports speculated that one or both would be fired by MCA chairman Lew Wasserman.
 Price soon left the studio and was succeeded by Tom Pollack.
 In an article titled "DUCK Cooks Price's Goose", the September 17, 1986 issue of Variety attributed his departure to the failure of the movie, although Price had not approved the film's production.
+The film's marketing campaign was also seen as one of the reasons for its box office failure.

 In July 1986, Huyck and Katz stated that the film's ending left it open for a sequel, which they seemed interested in making.
 However, after the film bombed, talks of a sequel ceased.
 Following the box office failure, Huyck and Katz left for Hawaii and refused to read any reviews.

 Accolades

 Home media

-Howard the Duck was released on VHS and Laserdisc in January 1987.
-It was released on DVD by Universal Pictures Home Entertainment on May 24, 2003.
+Howard the Duck was first released on VHS and LaserDisc in January 1987.
 It was released on a Special Edition DVD by Universal Studios on March 10, 2009.
 The film was released on Blu-ray on March 8, 2016.
-It was also released on Collector's Edition Blu-ray on April 22, 2019.
 It was later released on 4K Blu-ray to commemorate the film's 35th Anniversary in 2021.